EasyEDA: Features

 EasyEDA is an integrated browser-based tool for schematic capture, SPICE circuit simulation (based on Ngspice) and PCB layout.

 Import from Altium Designer, CircuitMaker, Eagle, Kicad and LTspice file formats as well as generic SPICE netlists is supported.
 SPICE netlists can be exported to third party simulation tools and export of PCB netlists in Altium, PADS and FreePCB formats is also supported.

 The ability to import LTspice schematics and symbols provides a useful way to port schematics to PCB layout without having to redraw them from scratch.

 Once Gerber files of a completed PCB design have been downloaded and checked - using a third party Gerber viewer - the user is free to choose a PCB manufacturer or, for a fee, they can submit the Gerbers directly to EasyEDA for manufacture.
 Alternatively, printable PCB layer image output is also supported in PDF, PNG and SVG formats for home PCB etching.

 The tool also includes sharing and collaboration features and a comprehensive parts and an expanding SPICE model library.

-License

-While the license at say in cap.
-V that EasyEDA software is usable freely for private and commercial software, in cap.
-VII it says that content material including electronic files are usable for noncommercial purposes only, and users may not modify any of the materials and may not copy, distribute, transmit, display, perform, reproduce, publish, license, create derivative works from, transfer or sell any information or work.
-This is incompatible with free software.